guildai/guildai/guild/tests/uat/keras-example-models.md

 This example doesn't have a modelfile:

     >>> run("ls MODEL*")
-    ls: cannot access 'MODEL*': No such file or directory
+    ls: cannot access ...MODEL*...: No such file or directory
     <exit 2>

 However, we can still list locally defined models: